 The message contains a mismatched URL

 Each email has an embedded URL.
-If you hover your mouse cursor over the top of the URL it will show you the actual hyperlinked address.
+If you hover your mouse cursor over the top of the URL it will show you the specific hyperlinked address.
 If these two don’t match then the message is probably fraudulent or malicious.

 The URL might contain a domain name that is misleading

 Domains can be confusing to someone who doesn’t know how they work and people who send out malicious emails use this to their advantage.
-There is more than one part to a domain name, for example support.yourbank.com, yourbank.com is the domain and support.yourbank.com would be a child domain.
+There is more than one part of a domain name, for example, support.yourbank.com, yourbank.com is the domain and support.yourbank.com would be a child domain.
 If you had a domain that read yourbank.baddomain.com, it might look like it’s from yourbank.com but it is actually from baddomain.com and is likely to be a malicious email.

 There are a lot of grammatical and spelling errors

 A lot of phishing emails come from outside the U.S., this can cause there to be numerous errors in grammar and spelling in these types of emails.
-If a large corporation such as your bank is sending you an email they will make sure that it is proof read before it is sent out.
+If a large corporation such as your bank is sending you an email they will make sure that it is proofread before it is sent out.